ebu/benchmarkstt/docs/DEMO_2.rst

 Save the above as :code:`config.conf`.
 These rules will be applied to both hypothesis and reference.

 Now run :code:`benchmarkstt` with the :code:`--conf` argument.
 We also need to tell the tool to treat the XML as plain text.
-We do this with the reference type argument :code:`-rt`:
+We do this with the 'reference type' argument :code:`-rt`:

 .. code:: bash